thoughtbot/gulp-bourbon-neat-example/README.md

    ```

 1. Run the default `gulp` command which will complie the stylesheets, with
-   Bourbon and Neat inclded as well as creating a local server at
+   Bourbon and Neat included as well as creating a local server at
    [`http://localhost:8000`](http://localhost:8000).
 Gulp will continue to watch
    the `/stylesheets` to monitor for any changes.